sm3ulc/hab-wspr/README.md

 The package requires some extra modules that need to be installed via pip or similar

 <pre>
-apt install python-httplib2 python-requests python3-bs4
+apt install python3-httplib2 python3-requests python3-bs4
 </pre>